Home > VISIONS > Blog > Medical Detox: Understanding Its Importance and Benefits

 What Is Medical Detox?

-First and foremost, we take in veterans who have recently decided to quit drugs or alcohol.
+First and foremost, we take in individuals who have recently decided to quit drugs or alcohol.
 This is often a time of crisis; people may feel nervous or uncertain about their decision to quit.
 By providing them with a safe, sober environment, we can greatly reduce the risk of relapse and prepare them for subsequent care at a drug and alcohol addiction center.

-Because veterans are more likely to suffer from post-traumatic stress disorder (PTSD), they are especially vulnerable to relapse in the early stages of recovery.
-This co-occurring mental health issue can lead to increased distress in early recovery, which can lead veterans to drink or use to cope.
+Because individuals are more likely to suffer from post-traumatic stress disorder (PTSD), they are especially vulnerable to relapse in the early stages of recovery.
+This co-occurring mental health issue can lead to increased distress in early recovery, which can lead individuals to drink or use to cope.
 But by surrounding our patients with addiction recovery professionals who understand their situation, we can keep them focused on recovery by relying on healthier, more constructive coping skills.

 As patients begin the detox process, we monitor their vitals and keep them comfortable.
 If any withdrawal symptoms arise, our highly trained medical staff is available to treat the symptoms.
 This is not just a matter of comfort, either; the symptoms of withdrawal can quickly derail a newfound sobriety.